Last Updated: October 7, 2020 9:20 a.m.

 The City is working to prepare CARES Act funding recommendations and review funding suggestions for eligibility and alignment with identified Council priority areas.
 Additionally, Council expressed a commitment to equity and inclusion.
 Each program and project will be screened through an equity lens to ensure CARES spending benefits our entire community, particularly those communities most impacted.
 View the proposed framework for approving CARES Act programs and expenditures.

-The City Council is expected to approve programs for spending on the following dates:
+The City Council approved programs for spending on the following dates:

 || Spending Category